Suez Company (1858–1997): Original canal concession (1854)

+In 1822, King William of Orange founded the "Société Générale des Pays-Bas" in Brussels; subsequently, in 1830, the Société Générale des Pays-Bas became the Société Générale de Belgique.
 The original concession assembled by Lesseps and granted by Sa'id of Egypt in 1854 included the following stipulations: 10 percent of the annual profits were reserved for the founders, 15 percent of the annual profits were reserved for the Government of Egypt, and 75 percent of the annual profits were reserved for shareholders.
 There was no stipulation dictating whether the route of the canal would be direct or indirect (from the Nile).
 The company was given the right to free quarries and import equipment tax-free.

 In that original concession, founding members of the Company were to receive 10 percent of the canal's profits.
 These members included François Barthélemy Arlès-Dufour, Louis Maurice Adolphe Linant de Bellefonds, Richard Cobden, Barthélemy Prosper Enfantin, Benoît Fould, Lesseps and several members of his family, Eugène Mougel, Ruyssenaers (Dutch Consul General in Egypt), M. Sabatier (French Consul General), Sa'id of Egypt and multiple members of his family, Paulin Talabot and his brother Edmond, and members of the chambers of commerce of Lyon and Venice.